dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1247-dagger-fs.md

 ### Transfer of filesystems via `docker.#Image`

-As most of Dagger-Classic actions run within a container image, an easy way to transfer an `fs` is to make the `output` image of an action the `input` of the next one.
+As most of actions run within a container image, an easy way to transfer an `fs` is to make the `output` image of an action the `input` of the next one.
 In other words, to make the state of the `rootfs` after execution, the initial `rootfs` of my second action.

 ![Universe action topology](/img/core-concepts/fs/fs-share-via-rootfs.png)